-b.
+- a.
+A formal complaint of discrimination must be filed within 15 calendar days of receipt of the Notice of Right to File a Formal Complaint of Discrimination unless extenuating circumstances occur (see para 4-4a(4)).
+An individual who files a formal complaint of discrimination is referred to as "the complainant" during the formal complaint process. - b.
 Complaints should be submitted on DA Form 2590.
 Complaints submitted in letter format, while not preferred, are acceptable if they meet the other regulatory requirements.
-If the complainant submits a letter rather than a DA Form 2590, the servicing activity EEO officer will complete a DA Form 2590 and attach it to the letter provided by the complainant.

-c.
-Formal complaints may be submitted to-

-- (1) The servicing activity EEO officer.

-- (2) The servicing activity commander.

-- (3) The Army Director of EEO.

-- (4) The SECARMY.
+If the complainant submits a letter rather than a DA Form 2590, the servicing activity EEO officer will complete a DA Form 2590 and attach it to the letter provided by the complainant. - c.
+Formal complaints may be submitted to- - (1) The servicing activity EEO officer. - (2) The servicing activity commander. - (3) The Army Director of EEO. - (4) The SECARMY. - d.

-d.
 All activity posters and similar publications will recommend that complainant file any formal complaint with the servicing activity EEO officer.
 Anyone other than the servicing activity EEO officer who receives a complaint will immediately transmit the complaint to the servicing activity EEO officer, indicating the date the complaint was received if it is not postmarked.
-EEO counselors and servicing activity EEO officials should encourage aggrieved persons to submit their formal complaints to the servicing activity EEO officer to ensure timely processing.

-e.
-A formal complaint will be deemed timely if it is delivered in person, by facsimile, e-mail, commercial overnight delivery, or postmarked before the expiration of the 15-day filing period, or if, in the absence of a legible postmark, it is received within 5 days after the expiration of the 15-day filing period.
+EEO counselors and servicing activity EEO officials should encourage aggrieved persons to submit their formal complaints to the servicing activity EEO officer to ensure timely processing. - e.
+A formal complaint will be deemed timely if it is delivered in person, by facsimile, email, commercial overnight delivery, or postmarked before the expiration of the 15-day filing period, or if, in the absence of a legible postmark, it is received within 5 days after the expiration of the 15-day filing period.
 If the complaint is mailed, the date of filing is the postmark date, not the date received by the activity.
 The original postmarked envelope will be attached to the formal complaint and retained in a hardcopy file.
 A scanned copy will be included with the formal complaint in the digital case file.
 If commercial overnight delivery is used, the date of filing is the date it is delivered to the commercial overnight delivery service.
-If sent by facsimile or e-mail, the date of filing is the date the written formal complaint was transmitted by facsimile or e-mail.

-f.
-Upon receipt of a formal complaint, the servicing activity EEO officer will indicate the ACOM, ASCC, DRU, or equivalent and activity or installation against which the complaint is filed, code the claims giving rise to the complaint, annotate the DA docket number on the complaint, ensure the pre-complaint data in the Army EEO automated data system is accurate and complete, and update the data to reflect the formal complaint information.
+If sent by facsimile or email, the date of filing is the date the written formal complaint was transmitted by facsimile or email. - f.
+Upon receipt of a formal complaint, the servicing activity EEO officer will indicate the ACOM, ASCC, DRU, or equivalent and activity or installation against which the complaint is filed, code the claims giving rise to the complaint, annotate the DA docket number on the complaint, ensure the pre-complaint data in the Army EEO automated data system is accurate and complete, and update the data to reflect the formal complaint information. - g.

-g.
 General allegations of discrimination made by persons and special interest organizations that are not within the scope of individual or class complaints will be promptly answered by the appropriate activity commander or a designee.
 A copy of the response to a general allegation will be sent to the ACOM, ASCC, DRU, or equivalent EEO officer of the activity against which the allegation was made.

 4-2.
-Receipt and acknowledgement of a formal complaint
+Receipt and acknowledgment of a formal complaint